PlayEcomony-Microservices/Play.Catalog/README.md

 # PlayEconomy.Play.Catalog

-A catalog microservice that hold catalog functionality.
-One of a few other microservices to make playEconomy a microservices architecture.
+A catalog microservice to facilitate catalog functionality in Play Economy Microservice Architecture.
 ## Create and Publish Play.Catalog.Contracts package to GitHub

 ```powershell